Get

 4. Anxiety Treatment

 Even if your fur baby is pretty laid back and you’re relatively sure they will handle the move well, you might want to consider having pheromone diffusers or spray on hand.
 Predicting how an animal might respond to such an upheaval is difficult.
-Before the move, chat with your veterinarian about other possible calming supplements or treatments and how and when to administer it, if necessary.
+Before the move, chat with a veterinarian about other possible calming supplements or medications and how and when to administer it, if necessary.

 5. Have a Plan